Votto, Wood power Reds past Braves

+ATLANTA (AP) — It had been nearly a year since Alex Wood pitched into the seventh inning, and the oft-injured starter was feeling better than he has all season.

+“That felt like me tonight,” Wood said.
+“I was happy to throw well against a really good ballclub.
+They’re tough to plan for and so I attacked and got ahead early.
+I got some good quick innings there in the first, second and third.”

-ATLANTA (AP) — Joey Votto homered and drove in three runs, Alex Wood pitched 6 2/3 strong innings and the Cincinnati Reds beat the Atlanta Braves 5-2 on Friday night.
+Joey Votto homered and drove in three runs, Wood pitched 6 2/3 strong innings and the Cincinnati Reds beat the Atlanta Braves 5-2 on Friday night.

 Wood (1-0) was sharp in his second start since returning from a season-long back injury, allowing five baserunners and solo homers to Austin Riley in the fifth and Ronald Acuña Jr. in the sixth.
-Wood struck out five.
+Wood, who hadn’t pitched into the seventh since last Aug.
+29 for the Los Angeles Dodgers, struck out five.

+“It’s a chess match — it’s my favorite part of starting,” Wood said.
+“You game plan for these guys and then you make adjustments during the game and how you see their approach.
+I felt really excited about tonight.”

 Raisel Iglesias earned his 21st save in 24 chances by facing the minimum in the ninth, retiring Ozzie Albies, Freddie Freeman and Josh Donaldson.